DNAstack/wdl-ci/README.md

 5. Trigger the action

 Depending on the workflow you have configured, push to a non-main/master branch or open a pull request.
-Test runs will be triggered for any tasks that have changed digests (when initially adding the config file, this will be all tests, since their digests will be initialized to `""`) and that have tests defined.
+Test runs will be triggered for any tasks that have altered digests (when initially adding the config file, this will be all tests, since their digests will be initialized to `""`) and that have tests defined.
 Test run status can be monitored on [Workbench](https://workbench.dnastack.com).

-# Local installation

-`wdl-ci` is meant to be run as part of a GitHub action, but can be installed locally for testing and linting.

-The following environment variables must be defined when running `wdl-ci`:

-- `WALLET_URL`
-- `WALLET_CLIENT_ID`
-- `WALLET_CLIENT_SECRET`
-- `WORKBENCH_NAMESPACE`
-- `WORKBENCH_EWES_URL`
-- `WORKBENCH_WORKFLOW_SERVICE_URL`
-- `WORKBENCH_EWES_REFRESH_TOKEN`
-- `WORKBENCH_WORKFLOW_SERVICE_REFRESH_TOKEN`

-Optionally, the `WDL_CI_CUSTOM_TEST_WDL_DIR` environment variable may used to specify an additional directory where WDL-based tests may be found.

-## Installing using pip

-Requires: python3.9+

-Installation: `python3 -m pip install .`

-Run: `wdl-ci`

-## Running using Docker

-A Docker image is available from [DNAstack's dockerhub](https://hub.docker.com/r/dnastack/wdl-ci) as `dnastack/wdl-ci`.

-Run `wdl-ci` via the Docker container: `docker run dnastack/wdl-ci:latest`

-Run `wdl-ci` via the Docker container (mounting the target repository, run from the root of the target repository): `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest`

-Commands and arguments to wdl-ci can be passed after the run command, e.g. `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest lint`.

-To pass required environment variables, they may be written to a newline-delimited file in the format `WALLET_URL=value` and passed to the `docker run` command using the `--env-file <env_file>` argument.

-Run a wdl-ci command, using variables defined in `wdl-ci.env`: `docker run --env-file wdl-ci.env -v ${PWD}:/usr/test dnastack/wdl-ci:latest submit`

 # The wdl-ci config file